natallzl/data310/Project3.md

 **Total population (2019):** 17,964,587

 ## Linear Regression Model

+First, a linear regression model was run to predict population distribution of Zambia.
+The data were split into a training and a test set, and a linear regression model was then run.
+Different population measures were calculated and plotted - seen below.

 We can check that we have the correct number of summed gridcell proportions (predicted values / predicted totals) using ``` cellStats(gridcell_proportions_sums, sum) ```, which should equal the number of districts, or 72.
 And we get 72.00757.